-- -6- - .
-16. Q. Will claims be paid if a residential premises does not have the required locking devices. - A. Unprotected residences are not eligible for Federal crime insurance and a claim cannot be paid if a residential premises does not meet the protective device requirements. - 0.
-How can a residential applicant know whether his house or 17. apartment meets the protective device requirements? - A. The residential requirements are listed on the residential application form and illustrations of the locking devices are shown on page 9 of this bulletin.
-By comparing the locks on his exterior doors and windows to those shown in the pictures, the applicant can quickly verify whether his house or apartment meets the requirements.
+- -6- - 16.
+O. Will claims be paid if a residential premises does not have the required locking devices. - A. Unprotected residences are not eligible for Federal crime insurance and a claim cannot be paid if a residential premises does not meet the protective device requirements. - 17.
+O. How can a residential applicant know whether his house or apartment meets the protective device requirements? - A. The residential requirements are listed on the residential application form and illustrations of the locking devices are shown on page 9 of this bulletin.
+By comparing the locks on his exterior doors and windows to those shown in the pictures, the applicant can quickly verify whether his house or apartment meets the minimum requirements.
 In addition, any property insurance agent or broker or the servicing company can explain the residential requirements. - 18.
-Q. What protective devices are required on a commercial property before it is eligible for Federal crime insurance? - A. For a commercial property to be eligible for Federal crime in jurance against burglary, its doorways or doors and accessible openings must be adequately protected during nonbusiness hours.
+Q. What protective devices are required on a commercial property before it is eligible for Federal crime insurance? - A. For a commercial property to be eligible for Federal crime insurance against burglary, its doorways or doors and accessible openings must be adequately protected during nonbusiness hours.
 The commercial requirements, which are more extensive than those for residential properties, vary by types of business.
 They are listed on the commercial application form.
 Illustrations of the locking devices referred to above are shown on page 10 of this bulletin. - 19.
-Q. How can a commercial applicant know whether his property meets the protective device requirements? - A. Effective July 1, 1973, the servicing company will make a physical inspection of the premises of every new applicant who applies for a commercial policy which includes burglary coverage.
-Such policies will be issued only after the inspection has confirmed that the premises meets the protective device requirements.
+Q. How can a commercial applicant know whether his property meets the protective device requirements? - A. The servicing company will make a physical inspection of the premises of every new applicant who applies for a commercial policy which includes burglary coverage.
+Such policies will be issued only if the inspection confirms that the premises meets the protective device requirements.
 If the property does not meet the requirements, the inspector will tell the applicant what he needs to do in order to comply.
 After a commercial premises has been inspected and a policy issued, claims for losses will be paid provided the insured has not removed or altered the protective devices previously approved by the inspector.
+Insurance coverage on all premises which meet the protective device requirements becomes effective at noon of the day after the application is signed by the applicant.